Single-crossing dominance: A preference lattice: Application to uncertainty- and risk-aversion

-In this section, we apply our results to ambiguity-aversion, \footnote{See \textcite{Ellsberg1961}, \textcite{Schmeidler1989}, \textcite{GilboaSchmeidler1989}, \textcite{KlibanoffMarinacciMukerji2005}, \textcite{MaccheroniMarinacciRustichini2006} and \textcite{CerreiavioglioEtAl2011}.} and in particular to the comparison of preferences according to `more ambiguity-averse than'.
-We introduce and study a general class of maxmin preferences, and characterise this class in terms of minimum upper bounds.
+In this section, we apply our results to uncertainty-aversion. \footnote{See e.g. \textcite{Ellsberg1961,Schmeidler1989,GilboaSchmeidler1989,KlibanoffMarinacciMukerji2005,MaccheroniMarinacciRustichini2006}.} We identify a natural compactness condition under which `maxmin' preferences are precisely minimum upper bounds with respect to `more uncertainty-averse than', and without which the equivalence generally fails.

-In §\ref{sec:maxmin:def}, we introduce \emph{(generalised) maxmin preferences,} which (greatly) generalise maxmin expected utility \parencite{GilboaSchmeidler1989}.
-In §\ref{sec:maxmin:charac}, we use our theorems to prove that maxmin preferences may be characterised as minimum upper bounds with respect to `more ambiguity-averse than'.
-In §\ref{sec:maxmin:risk}, we adapt the argument to preferences over \emph{lotteries}.
+In §\ref{sec:maxmin:def}, we introduce general \emph{maxmin preferences,} which nest maxmin expected utility \parencite{GilboaSchmeidler1989}.
+We then (§\ref{sec:maxmin:charac}) use our theorems to characterise maxmin preferences as minimum upper bounds, and deduce uncertainty-aversion comparative statics for maxmin preferences.
+Finally, in §\ref{sec:maxmin:risk}, we translate these insights to risk-aversion in choice among lotteries.